dc4eu/educational-pilot/eidas-scenarios/scenario2/trust_modes_bridge.md

 - Include revocation metadata (not recommended).

 ## 13. Summary
 This guide details binding X.509v3 certificates with DIDs in EBSI for non-qualified TSPs issuing EAAs to EUDIW (Scenario 2).
-Using the Universidad Carlos III de Madrid, it covers:
+Using the Universidad Carlos III de Madrid as an example, it covers:
 - Secure DID and certificate binding.
 - Issuing, sharing, and verifying EAAs with examples.
 - EBSI’s trust enhancements via accreditation and trust chains.